Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 **Create offer**

 - *Select connection*
   Click the drop-down list to select a connection for the offer.
 All available connections are displayed in the list.
+Once a connection has been selected, the *Select attribute set* drop-down list is unlocked.

 - *Attribute set*
   Click the drop-down list to select an attribute set for the offer.
 All active attribute sets are displayed in the drop-down list.
 The drop-down list is locked if no connection is selected.